Methodology summary

 For each check, we run a controlled set of prompts against AI engines such as ChatGPT, Perplexity, and Google AI.
 For every response, we extract four main signals:

-• Mention rate – how often your brand is mentioned when AI answers category-level questions.
+- Mention rate – how often your brand is mentioned in category-level answers.

 2. Scoring model: how we get to 0–100